simongeek/KerasT/README.md

 ### Results

-All results are for 50k iteration.
+All results are for 50k iteration, learning rate=0.1.

 * epochs = 10  **accuracy=70.45%**